alkanes physical properties header image

 Higher and foundation tiers

-Trends and patterns in the physical properties of the alkanes
+Trends in the physical properties of the alkanes

 alkane molecular formula boiling point/0C melting point point/0C state at room temperature